-The ship finance book of DekaBank had dropped to €1.2 billion (representing 26% of TCE) by December 2017, from €1.6 billion at year-end 2016 and €1.7 billion at year-end 2015.
-Of gross exposures €0.3 billion related to legacy ship financing loans underwritten prior to 2010 and €0.9 billion represented positions originated post a change in lending risk strategy.
-The reduction in shipping loans was partly due to sales, which allowed the bank to cut its stock of problem loans by almost half and resulted in a much improved problem loan ratio of 2.1% as of December 2017.
+The ship finance book of DekaBank had dropped to €1.16 billion (representing 26% of TCE) by end of June 2018, from €1.23 billion at year-end 2017 and €1.62 billion at year-end 2016.
+Of gross exposures, €0.26 billion related to legacy ship financing loans underwritten prior to 2010 and €0.90 billion represented positions originated post a change in lending risk strategy.
+The reduction in shipping loans was partly due to sales, which allowed the bank to cut its stock of problem loans by more than half since 2016 and resulted in a much improved problem loan ratio of 1.4% as of June 2018.

-While DekaBank has not been impacted as much by the global shipping crisis as some of the other German ship lenders, its remaining exposures might create further write-downs should shipping markets deteriorate again in 2018 and beyond, following the tentative recovery seen in 2017.
-During 2016 the bank had to record material write-downs of €187 million on its legacy shipping portfolio during 2016 and its problem loan ratio increased from 3.1% as of December 2015 to 3.5% as of December 2016.
+While DekaBank has not been impacted as much by the global shipping crisis as some of the other German ship lenders, its remaining exposures might create further write-downs should shipping markets deteriorate again in 2019 and beyond, following the tentative recovery seen in 2017 and 2018.
+During 2016, the bank had to record material write-downs of €187 million on its legacy shipping portfolio and its problem loan ratio increased from 3.1% as of December 2015 to 3.5% as of December 2016.

-In addition to the bank's ship financing exposures, DekaBank runs a sizeable commercial real estate (CRE) book with €7.1 billion of direct exposures and €1.4 billion of loans to open-ended property funds, which on a combined basis increased by €1.5 billion or 21% during 2017 and represented 186% of TCE as of December 2017.
-Further credit risk stems from the bank's €3.0 billion aircraft financing business (66% of TCE), which did not grow during 2017 in Euro-terms due to the weakened US Dollar, but which accounted for 23% of all new business underwritten in the Financing business segment in 2017.
-In contrast, the bank's savings bank financing book, which is low risk, declined to €5.3 billion from €7.3 billion during 2017.
+In addition to the bank's ship financing exposures, DekaBank runs a sizeable commercial real estate (CRE) book with €7.6 billion of direct exposures and €1.4 billion of loans to open-ended property funds, which on a combined basis increased by €2.0 billion or 29% during 2017 and the first half of 2018, and represented 200% of TCE as of June 2018.
+Further credit risk stems from the bank's €3.3 billion aircraft financing business (73% of TCE), which grew by €0.3 billion or 10% in Euro-terms during the 18 months to June 2018.
+In contrast, the bank's savings bank financing book, which is low risk, declined to €4.2 billion as of June 2018 from €7.3 billion as of December 2016.

 Apart from the bank's credit risk, DekaBank runs considerable market risk related to investments and derivative positions.
 While market risk RWA have declined following the application of an internal model for the calculation of market price risk in 2016, dislocations in capital markets could represent tail risks for the bank's securities financing business.
 In addition, DekaBank is in the process of expanding its long-term, more illiquid lending book in the areas of commercial real estate and structured finance, which confer higher margins, but also higher risks.
-Hence, to take account of risks relating to the bank's still substantial market risk and the changing asset risk profile, we adjust the initial Asset Risk score of a2 downward by four notches to baa3.
+Hence, to take account of risks relating to the bank's still substantial market risk and the changing asset risk profile overall, we adjust the initial Asset Risk score of a2 downward by four notches to baa3.